4mirfar/NLPlayground/Documents/3_Language_Modeling/LanguageModeling.md

 - Probabilities: 0.2, 0.5, 0.25
 - Average −log2: [−log2(0.2) − log2(0.5) − log2(0.25)] / 3 = 1.774
 - PP = 2^1.774 ≈ **3.41**

+## Slide 58 – Out of Vocabulary (OOV) Words

+- OOV = words not seen in the training set.
+- Problem: The model cannot directly assign a probability to them → probability = 0.
+- This issue occurs in all N-gram models.

+---

+## Slide 59 – Why OOV is a Problem

+- If even one OOV word is in a sentence, the probability of the entire sentence becomes zero.
+- This means the model cannot score or process the sentence.
+- In real tasks (translation, search, etc.), this can cause the model to fail.

+---

+## Slide 60 – Example of OOV Problem

+**Training set:**
+- I like apples
+- He eats oranges

+**Test sentence:**
+- I like bananas

+"bananas" does not appear in training →
+P("bananas" | "like") = 0 → sentence probability = 0

+**Solutions:**
+- Use a special `<UNK>` token to replace all OOV words.
+- Use smoothing methods to assign a small probability to OOVs.